Julia Hoffman: Post-Show Imaginings

-In the program it was unwritten (but expertly acted by Grayson Hall) that Julia had romantic feelings for Barnabas which he did not seem to return in kind, though he was extremely devoted to her.
+In the program it was unwritten (but acted by Grayson Hall) that Julia had romantic feelings for Barnabas which he did not seem to return in kind, though he was extremely devoted to her.
 A TV Guide article written by Dark Shadows head writer Sam Hall (Grayson Hall's husband) revealed the outline the show would've taken had it not been canceled sooner than expected.
 The outlined plans involved Barnabas, a vampire once again, becoming ill due to his unique relationship with the golem Adam (Robert Rodan).
 Julia would travel to Singapore to treat Adam and there fall ill herself.
 Barnabas, well again, would come to her and, at long last, declare his love for her and propose that they marry.
 After their marriage they would remain in the Far East, far away from the threats Angelique posed to anyone Barnabas loved, and Julia would permanently cure Barnabas of his vampirism.

 In the 2003 audio play Return to Collinwood, Julia and Barnabas are reported to be on a spiritual retreat in the mountains around Hong Kong.

 1970: House of Dark Shadows

 Grayson Hall reprised her role as Julia in the 1970 film House of Dark Shadows.
 This version of Julia Hoffman was a general practitioner specializing in the field of hematology and alternative medicine who had taken a sabbatical from her medical profession to spend time collating a comprehensive history of the Collins family, moving into Collinwood to work on her project.
 She was forced to use her medical expertise to treat several victims of the newly released vampire Barnabas Collins, in the process discovering that a strange, unidentifiable cell had entered the victims' bloodstreams, slowly destroying their platelets.
-Dr Hoffman managed to identify Barnabas as the attacker and confronted him, agreeing to treat his condition.
-However, even as the treatment worked she realised that not only had she fallen in love with the reluctant vampire, but he was intent on courting the Collins family governess Maggie Evans.
-As a result, she deliberately sabotaged her own serum, which caused Barnabas to rapidly age after she gave him his last injection; in reaction he angrily strangled Julia.
+Julia managed to identify Barnabas as the attacker and confronted him, agreeing to treat his condition.
+However, even as the treatment worked she realized that not only had she fallen in love with the reluctant vampire, but he was intent on courting the Collins family governess Maggie Evans.
+As a result, she deliberately sabotaged her own serum, which caused Barnabas to rapidly age after she gave him his last injection; in reaction he angrily strangled Julia to death.

 1991: Dark Shadows

 Barbara Steele portrayed Julia in the short-lived primetime remake of Dark Shadows.
-This version of Dr. Hoffman was not a psychologist, but a medical doctor specialising in rare blood disorders who came to Collinwood to treat one of Barnabas Collins' early victims and stayed on to treat the vampire.
-The storylines dealing with her initial treating of Barnabas, his accelerated ageing, and Victoria Winters' time travel were recreated in the new series.
+This version of Dr. Hoffman was not a psychologist, but a medical doctor specializing in rare blood disorders who came to Collinwood to treat one of Barnabas Collins (Ben Cross)'s early victims Daphne Collins (Rebecca Staab) and stayed on to treat the vampire.
+The storylines dealing with her initial treating of Barnabas, his accelerated ageing, and Victoria Winters (Joanna Going)'s time travel were recreated in the new series.